frederic-perez/AmE-dictionary/data/dictionary.md

 __chaise__
 __chalets__ _n_ _Dozens of homes, rental cabins and chalets have been destroyed._
 __chalk__ _v_ :four::hammer::mute:[cha~~l~~k] (chalked) _Chalk it up._
-__chalkboard__ _n_ :three: (Education) _US and Canadian_ A hard or rigid surface made of a smooth usually dark substance, used for writing or drawing on with chalk, esp in teaching.
-Also called (in Britain and certain other countries): blackboard. _Check the chalkboard for daily specials._
+__chalkboard__ _n_ :four: (Education) _US and Canadian_ A hard or rigid surface made of a smooth usually dark substance, used for writing or drawing on with chalk, esp in teaching.
+Also called (in Britain and certain other countries): blackboard. _Check the chalkboard for daily specials._ _Chalkboards did not require much upkeep._
 __chalkstone__ _n_ A deposit of urates around a joint or in the external ear; diagnostic of advanced or chronic gout. _Syn_ tophus _Once the doctor saw the chalkstone, he knew his patient was suffering from gout._
 __chalky__ _adj_ _Chalky skin._
 __chamber of horrors__ _n_ [:scroll: After the Chamber of Horrors, a room in Madame Tussaud’s waxwork exhibition in London.
 It displayed waxworks of notorious criminals and other infamous historical figures.]
 A collection of horrifying things, ideas, people, etc.